Xensor Trading 0% Lower This Week (XSR)

-Xensor (XSR) traded flat against the U.S. dollar during the 24 hour period ending at 22:00 PM Eastern on February 11th.
-One Xensor token can now be bought for approximately $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Xensor has a total market capitalization of $240,395.39 and approximately $11,179.03 worth of Xensor was traded on exchanges in the last 24 hours.
+Xensor (XSR) traded flat against the U.S. dollar during the one day period ending at 22:00 PM Eastern on February 15th.
+Xensor has a market capitalization of $240,395.39 and $11,179.03 worth of Xensor was traded on exchanges in the last day.
+One Xensor token can now be bought for approximately $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.
 In the last seven days, Xensor has traded 0% lower against the U.S. dollar.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.